 This year at the 2015 Consumer Electronics Show (CES), the connected home showcase occupied a sizeable amount of show floor real estate.
 Although this category made its big splash last year, this year it evolved from its preliminary conceptual stages and moved deeper into implementation by featuring products that homeowners could consider and add to their homes right away (in other words, the uses became more applicable and prices more affordable).

-From automated sweepers to smart locks, the gadgets at CES impressed and overwhelmed.
+From automated sweepers to smart locks and smart thermostats, the gadgets at CES impressed and overwhelmed.
 Through the featured products, we discovered that almost anything electric – lights, heat, locks – can be connected to a home automation system, allowing the devices to communicate and be controlled remotely by any array of digital devices (e.g., smart phones, tablets, etc.).

-Here are a few categories that are now a part of the expanding world of the IoT and the associated products that are making their way through our front doors.
+Here are a few categories that are now a part of the expanding world of the IoT and the associated products and smart home devices that are making their way through our front doors.

 Appliances.
-When it comes to appliances, there are refrigerators connected to the Internet and even dog food bowls that can be controlled through a couple taps within an app.
+When it comes to appliances, there are refrigerators connected to the Internet and even dog food bowls that can be controlled through a couple taps within a mobile app.
 Other appliances include microwaves, ovens, and interestingly enough, slow cookers.

 Temperature Control.
-And back to saving money, temperature controls can help you save by controlling and regulating your home temperature, even from afar.
+And back to saving money, temperature controls with a smart thermostat can help you save by controlling and regulating your home temperature, even from afar.
 By pre-setting temperatures and monitoring any fluctuations, you can easily change the temperature through an app, even if you’re across the country.

 Smart Locks.
 To protect your loved ones (and all your new smart home gadgets), smart locks will keep your home locked while allowing you to set specific codes for anyone entering your home.
 By activating this sort of locking system, you will always know who walked through your front door, what time he/she entered, and through which door he/she exited.